cryo-warden/cryo-warden.github.io/README.md

 - Consolidate design pattern between using classes VS using plain object factories.
   - "Composition over inheritance" is a good principle to decide this.
 Hint, hint.
   - Counterpoint: This project is partially a LEARNING EXPERIENCE.
 Using different styles actually provides some value toward this core goal.
-    - At minimum, ensure that there is a VERY clear distinction between type which should be defined as classes VS types that should
+    - At minimum, ensure that there is a VERY clear distinction between type which should be defined as classes VS types that should not.

 ### TODO

+- Solve the entity-reference deserialization problem.
 - Make use of the "readonly" TypeScript keyword in the many, many places where that is intended.
-- Allow mono-value Component definitions, not requiring object container for extremely simple components. not.
 - Design and implement `ConversationSystem`, allowing an Entity with the `ConversationListener` Component to gather "topics" from received messaged and use these to unlock new speech options.

 ### TODO Post-MVP

+### DONE

 - Move ActionSystem, PlayerSystem, AISystem, and the relevant components to a directory outside the library-style GameEngine directory.
 Essentially, anything that defines or consumes the Input and Output Events has a code-smell of being too specific to belong in GameEngine, rather than part of the core implementation.
 - Add PlayerActionQueue resource to receive input from user, to be consumed within PlayerSystem.

-### DONE
+- Allow mono-value Component definitions, not requiring object container for extremely simple components.
 - Implement ComponentQueries abstraction, allowing Systems to fetch different intersections of components for different purposes.
   - This almost-entirely removes any need for a Resource type.
 For example, SpatialHash can just be a Component, and each instance of this Component can have its own state constructed with a different, configurable granularity.
   - The problem with omitting the Resource type?
 Components are meant to be easily serialized and deserialized, for network transmission and save/load functionality.
 Some types cannot be easily serialized, especially in-memory references.
 This is why I've been thinking about the Path type, visible alongside the base Component definition.